PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 And, if the Tax Rate changes to 16%, then we only need to change the value in cell `B1` to the new Tax rate (`=16%`), or if we want to calculate the Tax Charges for a different net price, that will immediately be reflected in all the calculations that reference those Named Ranges.
 No matter whereabouts in the worksheet I used that Named Range, it always references the value in cell `B1`.

+In fact, because we were required to specify a worksheet when we defined the name, that name is available from any worksheet within the spreadsheet, and always means cell `B2` in this worksheet (but see the notes on Named Range Scope below).

 ### Absolute Named Ranges

-In the above example, when I define the Named Range values (e.g. `'=$B$1'`), I used a `$` before the row and the column.
+In the above example, when I define the Named Range values (e.g. `'=$B$1'`), I used a `$` before both the row and the column.
 This made the Named Range an Absolute Reference.

 Another example:
 ```php